 Some people may feel more comfortable showing something that says they do not have to wear a face covering.
 This could be in the form of an exemption card, badge or even a home-made sign.
-A number of organisations have created cards that can be downloaded from their websites and printed, including the Welsh Government.
+A number of organisations have created cards that can be downloaded from their websites and printed, including the Welsh Government and Transport for Wales.

 Carrying an exemption card is a personal choice and is not necessary in law.